giantswarm/docs/src/content/basics/azure-architecture/index.md

 ![Control Plane Architecture](/img/architecture-azure-control-plane.png)

-The above diagram shows our control plane setup running with two bastion hosts in different availability zones (???).
+The above diagram shows our control plane setup running with two bastion hosts in different availability zones.
 All instances are in a private subnet and only accessible through the bastion hosts.
 Bastions hosts are available via Azure VPN connection only.

 The cluster has several APIs and Interfaces.
-The Kubernetes API of the Control Plane is only available to Giant Swarm operations personel and only through the Bastion hosts.
+The Kubernetes API of the Control Plane is only available to Giant Swarm operations personnel and only through the Bastion hosts.

-The Giant Swarm API, Monitoring and Alerting frontends as well as our Web Management Interface, Happa, are exposed through the Control Plane Ingress Controller, which sits behind a public load balancer (???).
+The Giant Swarm API, Monitoring and Alerting frontends as well as our Web Management Interface, Happa, are exposed through the Control Plane Ingress Controller, which sits behind a public Load Balancer.

 ## Giant Swarm tenant cluster

 ![Tenant Cluster Architecture](/img/architecture-azure-tenant-cluster.png)

 Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our Happa interface, you can start Tenant Clusters of different sizes.
-There's a selection of recommended Azure instance types (???), which can be adjusted if needed.
+There's a selection of recommended Azure instance types, which can be adjusted if needed.

-Each cluster resides in its own VPC (WHAT IS IT IN AZURE?).
+Each cluster resides in its own Virtual Network.
 All Azure machines are in their own private subnet ([Networking Deepdive](https://blog.giantswarm.io/deep-dive-into-kubernetes-networking-in-azure/)).
 There are two possible access routes into the cluster.

 One is the Kubernetes API that can be connected to your Identity Management System using OIDC.
-The other is the Ingress Controller (exposed through a public load balancer (???)), with which you can expose services running inside your cluster publicly.
-The services will be mapped to domains handled through Route53 (WHAT IS THE AZURE EQUIVALENT?).
+The other is the Ingress Controller (exposed through a public Load Balancer), with which you can expose services running inside your cluster publicly.
+The services will be mapped to domains handled through Azure DNS.
 For the final URL, you can point a CNAME to the Ingress URL.

 ## Service architecture